OSHA Lockout/Tagout (LOTO) 1910 Explained: What You Need to Know

 OSHA standard 1910.134 is a comprehensive guide to safeguarding your team's respiratory health.
 From conducting thorough fit tests to selecting the appropriate PPE for each specific job, this standard provides a robust framework for implementing effective respiratory protection measures.
 By adhering to these guidelines, you're not just complying with regulations - you're actively preserving the lung health of your valuable team members and fostering a culture of safety that permeates every aspect of your workplace.

-Eye & Face Protection: Don’t Blink—Safety First!
+Eye & Face Protection: Don’t Blink!

 It can be easy to take our eyesight for granted, but it’s critical to keep them safe on the job!